zyonse/AutoHideMenuBar/README.md

-# AutoHideMenuBar
+# Auto Hide Menu Bar

-AutoHideMenuBar is a Swift app that allows you to configure the "Automatically hide and show the menu bar" setting on a per-app basis.
+Auto Hide Menu Bar is a macOS app that allows you to configure the "Automatically hide and show the menu bar" setting on a per-app basis.
 This setting normally only has a global toggle in the system settings app.

 ## Features